-Keep a copy of power of attorney document.
+Keep a copy of the power of attorney document.
 Make sure it’s easy to find.

 Consider getting legal advice about your responsibilities.

-Say you’ve agreed to act as attorney, but are no longer willing or able to act.
-If you want to resign, you must say so in writing.
+Yes.
+If you’ve agreed to act as attorney, but are no longer willing or able to act, you can resign.
+You must do so in writing.
 The written decision is called a notice of resignation.
 You must give the written notice of resignation to the adult (the person who appointed you) and to any other attorneys named in the power of attorney.

 It’s not uncommon: disagreements about money often cause stress and conflict.

 Family or friends may not agree with your decisions about the adult’s assets.
-To help reduce any friction, follow the guidelines in our page about the duties of an attorney.
+To help reduce any friction, follow the guidelines in our page on the duties of an attorney.

 It’s usually easier to deal with questions about a decision when it happens than to deal with suspicion and anger that’s built over time.
 In the end, you have to make the final decisions.